williamnguyen-activecyber/okta.github.io/_source/_docs/api/resources/authn.md

 ### Authentication Type
 {% api_lifecycle ea %}

-Represents the type of authentication.
+Represents the type of authentication

 Currently available only during [step-up authentication](#step-up-authentication).

 ### Tokens

-Authentication API operations will return different token types depending on the [state](#transaction-state) of the authentication or recovery transaction.
+Authentication API operations return different token types depending on the [state](#transaction-state) of the authentication or recovery transaction.

 #### State Token

 Ephemeral token that encodes the current state of an authentication or recovery transaction.

-- The `stateToken` must be passed with every request except when verifying a `recoveryToken` that was distributed out-of-band
+* The `stateToken` must be passed with every request except when verifying a `recoveryToken` that was distributed out-of-band
-- The `stateToken` is only intended to be used between the web application performing end-user authentication and the Okta API.
+* The `stateToken` is only intended to be used between the web application performing end-user authentication and the Okta API.
 It should never be distributed to the end user via email or other out-of-band mechanisms.
-- The lifetime of the `stateToken` uses a sliding scale expiration algorithm that extends with every request.
+* The lifetime of the `stateToken` uses a sliding scale expiration algorithm that extends with every request.
 Always inspect the `expiresAt` property for the transaction when making decisions based on lifetime.

 > All Authentication API operations will return `401 Unauthorized` status code when you attempt to use an expired state token.